xlwings/xlwings/DEVELOPER_GUIDE.md

 1. Fork xlwings repository on GitHub into your own account
 2. Clone your forked repository: `git clone <your forked git url>`
 3. `cd xlwings`
-4. With the desired development environment activated: `pip install -e .`.
+4. With the desired development environment activated: `pip install -e ".[all]"`.
 This will install xlwings like a standard package but runs from your cloned source code, i.e. you can edit/debug the xlwings code.
-5. Install the optional dependencies according to your platform with: `pip install -r requirements/devwin.txt` or `.../devmac.txt`
+If you don't want the dependencies to be taken care of, you could also use `python setup.py develop`.

 ## Mac implementation